smarvin/taco-ci/docs/ci_configuration.md

 folder: ci-pipeline
 ---

-You can make changes to your repository locally or in the GitHub UI.
+You can configure your repository locally or in the GitHub UI.
 To make your changes locally, [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) this repository to your device.

 ## Step 1: Add your resources
-Add each resource listed below to its associated folder, where `<connector_folder>` is the name of your connector.
+Add each of the following resources to its associated folder, where `<connector_folder>` is the name of your connector.

 | Resource      | Directory |
 | ----------- | ----------- |